Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: Equation for the averaged color charge

 \section{\bf Equation for the averaged color charge $\langle \mathcal{Q}^{ s} \rangle$}

-We now turn our attention to the derivation of the equation of motion for the colored charge $\langle \mathcal{Q}^{ s} \rangle$.
-For this purpose, we now contract the left and right-hand sides of (\ref{eq:10q}) with the matrix $(t^{\,s})^{i i^{\prime}}$.
+We now turn our attention to the derivation of the equation of motion for the color charge $\langle \mathcal{Q}^{ s} \rangle$.
+For this purpose, we contract the left and right-hand sides of (\ref{eq:10q}) with the matrix $(t^{\,s})^{i i^{\prime}}$.
 Taking into account the trace (\ref{eq:10e}), we find in this case instead of (\ref{eq:10q})